tjkr/webpack-hotplate/README.md

 ```

 More info in the [webpack 2 docs](https://webpack.js.org/configuration/dev-server/#devserver-inline-cli-only)

 [Link to GitHub Repo](https://github.com/webpack/webpack-dev-server)

 ## Contributing

-This boilerplate is a work in progress.
+This project is a work in progress.
 It's initial purpose was purely educational, but as I've begun to grasp webpack more I feel it is necessary to give back what I've learned through this repository.
+That is why I have prioritized documentation for certain features and plugins that have been added.

 Feel free to create issues/ pull requests.
 If I feel that the contribution is in-line with the goal of this "boilerplate", I will gladly add it in. :ok_hand: